gholt/store/README.md

 compaction and removing successfully push-replicated data will continue.

-There is also a modified form of ValueStore called GroupStore that expands the primary key to two 128 bit keys and offers a GetGroup method which retrieves all matching items for the first key.
+There is also a modified form of ValueStore called GroupStore that expands the primary key to two 128 bit keys and offers a Lookup/ReadGroup methods which retrieves all matching items for the first key.

 [API Documentation](http://godoc.org/github.com/gholt/valuestore)